 Respite care is a temporary form of care that allows carers to take a break.
 By allowing someone else to take over care duties for a short period of time – whether that be a few hours or a few days – it can be of great benefit to both the carer and care recipient.

-This type of care can be performed in a residential care home, or at home by a visiting or live-in carer.
+Respite care services can be performed in a residential care home, or at home by a visiting or live-in carer.

 - A trial period for permanent residential or live-in care